Home » Blog Tips

 Tools we used to get the posts back:

-Step: 1 Pulling out Popular and Posts which changed with time
+Step: 1 Pulling out Popular Posts that changed with time

-Then I started pulling all the popular posts one by one.
-The best was to use Google Search with the exact title I had for the titles as seen in the Google Reader.
+I started pulling all the popular posts one by one.
+The best way to use Google Search is with my exact title for the titles, as seen in Google Reader.
 This gets my posts in the first result.
-Next thing I did was to hit the cache link of the article to get the latest updates if any.
+Next, I hit the cache link of the article to get the latest updates, if any.

-We had to be quick on this as Google Cache changes every week.
-I found which ever posts I knew I had changed and started posting updates.
-These steps I did for 250 + posts of mine which started bring good amount of hits slowly.
+We had to be quick on this, as Google Cache changes every week.
+I found whichever posts I knew I had changed and started posting updates.
+These steps, which I did for 250+ posts, started to slowly bring a good number of hits.

-The hurdle of getting the exact url was getting over we were able to pull the correct url both from feedburner or the Google Cache.
-We were not able to find the exact date but we used the dates which we saw in Google Reader as approximate dates.
+The hurdle of getting the exact url was getting over.
+We could pull the correct URL from both Feedburner and Google Cache.
+We could not find the exact date, but we used the dates we saw in Google Reader as approximate dates.

 Step 2: Checking for Not Found Pages

-its really impossible to find all the post which would gets hit specially the smaller ones .
-So i decided to spend 2-3 hrs on tracking the not found pages.
+is impossible to find all the posts that would get hit, especially the smaller ones.
+So I spent 2-3 hours tracking the not found pages.

-• I used Alexa King 404 Plugin which gives out email or feed for every not found thing on a wordpress blog.
+• I used the Alexa King 404 Plugin, which sends an email or feed for every unfound item on a WordPress blog.

-• I use Woopra for live tracking.
-This came out to be very handy as I can find in real time which articles were giving me 404.
-I was immedatiely recording everthing down so I can pull it up later on.
+• I used Woopra for live tracking.
+This was very handy as I could find in real time which articles gave me 404.
+I immediately recorded everything down so I could pull it up later.

 Woopra for Live tracking for 404